 The Digital Revolution

 Traditional motion pictures are recorded on analog film frames, whereas digital film is recorded as digital video images.
 That is a fundamental difference that creates a very different visual experience for movie-goers who prefer “the real thing”.
-Digital film is captured like a digital photograph, using light sensors and digital receptors to resolve the image, but that’s only the very basic version.
+Unlike traditional film, digital does not require physical film stock.
+The camera’s sensor transcribes light entering the lens into data, which is then processed and stored in a digital format.
+This shift from analog to digital storage not only reduced the cost but also increased speed and convenience.

 High-definition video (Hi-def) has even better resolution, and this has since been followed up by 2K and 4K, creating an arms race to create the most incredibly clear and detailed movies on the market.
 Digital film is useful and preferred in many instances because it can be crunched down to whatever size is most convenient, without losing much resolution.
 For example, a new movie that is shot on digital film, rather than celluloid film, can be manipulated and shrunk to fit on the screen of a tablet or smartphone without compromising picture quality.